udeleng/understand-js-prototype-model/README.md

 Understanding the JS Prototype Model
 =============================

 Feel free to help make this project better.
-If you see any errors or incorrect statements,
+If you see any errors or incorrect statements, let me know or issue a pull request.

 This simple project aims to help advance the understanding of the relationships between Function, function, Object, object, *.prototype*, and [[prototype]].
 I have been reading [Kyle Simpson](https://github.com/getify/You-Dont-Know-JS) incrediblly insightful books about scope, closure, this, and prototype.
 However, even after reading those books, there were still a few nagging questions.